Application Information

 It is possible to complete our master’s program without having earned a degree in communicative disorders.
 Some of our best students have had degrees in everything from English to psychobiology.

-If your undergraduate GPA is at least 3.0 and you have a minimum GRE of 300, you can apply for graduate school just like any other prospective student.
+If your undergraduate GPA is at least 3.0 you can apply for graduate school just like any other prospective student.
 Your program will start in the fall semester and will take an additional two semesters (7 total), with your first two semesters devoted to basic undergraduate courses in communicative disorders.

 Course Requirements for Non-Background Applicants